thoughtful-solutions/enterprise-architecture/ea-glossary.md

 ## Attribute Definitions

 ### Core Attributes
+- **businessDrivers**: Forces, both internal and external, that influence an organization's strategies, objectives, and decisions.
+These can include market conditions, regulatory requirements, technological changes, customer demands, and competitive pressures that motivate the business to take action or make changes.
 - **accountabilityLevel**: The degree and scope of responsibility for outcomes
 - **artifacts**: Outputs or deliverables produced during development
 - **buildConfigs**: Settings and parameters for compilation or assembly